Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 Documentary/World Cinema (1989)

-The prolific German documentary director Wim Wenders takes on the Japanese fashion designer Yohji Yamamoto as he prepares to create new designs for another season in Paris.
+The prolific German documentary director Wim Wenders takes on the Japanese fashion designer Yohji Yamamoto as he prepares to create new designs for another season in Paris in 80s fashion.

-The director investigates Yamamoto’s creative process, skill, dedication, philosophy and work, and ponders the relationship between cities, identity, and the cinema in the digital age of electronic data and computerized images.
+The director investigates Yamamoto’s creative process, skill, dedication, philosophy, and work and ponders the relationship between cities, identity, and cinema in the digital age of electronic data and computerized images.

 This documentary profiles notoriously private fashion designer Karl Lagerfeld.